 I don’t give a flying fuck about the beauty standard.

 This revelation goes hand in hand with my previous post on my opinions of the imposing opinions of others.
 Fuck that noise.

-Today’s post stems from a conversation that was had last night while bleaching my hair.
+This post stems from a conversation that was had last night while bleaching my hair.
 I’m currently going from black hair to pink so bleaching is needed.
 I sorely miss having more noticeable unnaturally coloured hair on a daily basis.
-So bleaching is required.
 The conversation was had that I needed more than one bleaching session over a span of a few days to completely remove all the black.
 Fair call.
 I said it was fine to do one bleach after another because my hair doesn’t generally react too badly to multiple bleaches in a short period.
 The point was made that if I didn’t bleach over a period of days, my hair would get brittle, thin and fall out due to the fact I’m not 17 anymore with a thick set of hair.